ahnan4arch/op-docs/Open Peer - Protocol Specification.md

 ### Outputs

-  * Expiry epoch (when next a keep alive must be sent by)
+  * Expiry - when next a keep alive must be sent by (as seconds since epoch)

 ### Security Considerations